FabianTraxler/ag_binding_affinity/README.md

 - [SKEMPI_v2](https://life.bsc.es/pid/skempi2): Dataset containing measurements about change in affinity upon mutations.
 - DMS: A collection of ~20 deep mutational scanning (DMS) high-throughput datasets from various publications.
 See subsection below.

-## DMS
+## Downloading preprocessed datasets from my server

-Although the pipelines to generate these data should be deterministic/reproducible, for now I recommend you to rely on the data that I already generated, instead of running the DMS snakemake pipelines yourself.
+Although the pipelines to generate these data should be deterministic/reproducible, for now I recommend you to rely on the data that I already generated, instead of running the pipelines yourself.

+You can download `abag_affinity_dataset`, `antibody_benchmark` and `SKEMPI_v2` from my server (muwhpc:/msc/home/mschae83/ag_binding_affinity/results) and you should be all set.

+For obtaining DMS-related datasets, refer to the DMS-subsection below!

+### DMS
 Please download this folder from my cluster for initial coding/tests.
 It contains 200 data points per complex: `muwhpc:/msc/home/mschae83/tmp/2023-08-29_DMS200_fixinsert/`

 Note 1: These complexes are *not* relaxed.
 Stay tuned for more complete datasets.
 Note 2: Some datapoints failed, such that the CSV files contain more  (needs to be investigated.
 Please workaround missing PDB files in a quick/hacky way.
 Long-term I'll try to provide ).
 Note 3: There is very little you need to program from here to get DMS-training running.
 Just make sure that the downloaded DMS data folder corresponds to DATASETS.DMS.folder_path

-## Downloading other data from my server

-You can download `abag_affinity_dataset`, `antibody_benchmark` and `SKEMPI_v2` from my server (muwhpc:/msc/home/mschae83/ag_binding_affinity/results) and you should be all set.

-For obtaining DMS-related datasets, refer to the previous subsection.
+## Relaxation

+TODO mutated_pdb_path?

+All datasets have an associated "pdb_path" field (see config.yaml), which points to the folder containing the processed PDB files that go into the model training.

+By convention, this path is appended with a `_relaxed` suffix, when training with relaxed data.
+I.e. the data_generation pipelines, in accordance, place the relaxed versions of the processed PDBs into the respective `*_relaxed` folders.

 # Usage